KeyanSong/431-2018/README.md

 ## Contact Us

-Once the semester begins, the main email address to contact Dr. Love (and the Teaching Assistants) is **431-help at case dot edu**.
+Once the semester begins, contact Dr. Love (and the Teaching Assistants) by emailing **431-help at case dot edu**.

 If you have questions about the course that are not answered here before the semester begins, please email Dr. Love at `Thomas dot Love at case dot edu`.